NoPhaseNoKill/monorepo/README.md

    1. Should throw error if you don't configure it
    2. Should iterate over any files with the name 'App', and find the one with the code: 'fun main(' , which indicates that this is the main method
+10. Create library which is a wrapper around gradle to manage files/file trees easily
+    1. Gradle's APIs feel extremely clunky and unintuitive
+    2. This may form the start/creation of the DSL (see point 5)
+11. Performance profile file encodings (UTF-8 versus UTF-16 versus X)
+12. IntelliJ performance for creating indexes is mind-bogglingly slow
+    1. Can we just autogenerate this?
+       1. If yes, instead of Java/Kotlin, this most likely should be built in C
+       2. Before starting this, ensure you benchmark/profile properly, and validate this ASSUMPTION (which is what it is atm, it's just an assumption and NOT fact)
+    2. From a given project, we should actually have well-defined inputs/outputs which enable us to thoroughly test this
+    3. Downside of this is that we're tied to a version of intellij possibly - whereby bugs/nwe features may affect this
+    4. Upside if that even if we have this downside, slowly we build an interface for the functionality expected by IntelliJ and can actually post REAL fixes based on specific versions

 ## Gradle learnings
 1. Due to multiple build scripts running concurrently for composite builds, rather than a single entrypoint, misconfigurations of setting up your repositories will fail silently and are extremely hard to diagnose.
 This means when running tasks again,